cambiotraining/hpc-intro/05-job_arrays.md

 Previously, we used the `pi_estimator.R` script to obtain a single estimate of the number Pi.
 Since this is done using a stochastic algorithm, we may want to run it several times to get a sense of the error associated with our estimate.

-1. Use _VS Code_ to open the SLURM submission script in `slurm/parallel_estimate_pi.sh`.
+1. Use _Nano_ to open the SLURM submission script in `slurm/parallel_estimate_pi.sh`.
 Adjust the `#SBATCH` options (where word "FIXME" appears), to run the job 10 times using a job array.
 1. Launch the job with `sbatch`, monitor its progress and examine the output. <details><summary>Hint</summary> Note that the output of `pi_estimator.R` is now being sent to individual text files to the directory `results/pi/`. </details>
 1. Bonus: combine all the output files into a single file.
 Should you run this operation directly on the login node, or submit it as a new job to SLURM?